Henry Clay Folger: Folger Shakespeare Library

 Early in his career at Standard Oil and as a collector, Folger doubted that he would eventually have the funds to build a memorial or library for his growing collection, and in 1895 he offered to sell it to John D. Rockefeller, who refused.
 Before he acquired the funds for what was to become the Folger Shakespeare Library, Folger also debated selling the collection to a university.

 Toward the end of World War I, Folger and his wife began searching for a location for his Shakespeare library.
 Among the sites he and Emily considered were Amherst and Nantucket, Massachusetts, the University of Chicago, New York City, and Stratford-upon-Avon, before they settled on a Washington, D.C. site they discovered in 1918 during a layover in the city while traveling to Hot Springs.
 Folger spent nine years purchasing the fourteen row houses that occupied the block of East Capitol Street between First and Second Streets, which he would demolish to build his Library; thus, they did not make their choice of a site on Capitol Hill public until 1928.
-Soon afterwards, Congress passed a resolution allowing use of the land on East Capitol Street where the Folger Shakespeare Library now stands.
+Soon afterwards, Congress passed a resolution allowing use of the land on East Capitol Street where the Folger Shakespeare Library stands.

 After the passage of this legislation, Folger hired Paul Philippe Cret as the Library's architect, suggested by Alexander Trowbridge, an architect who had married into the Pratt family and stayed on the project as consulting architect.
 Folger played an integral part in the design and execution of the Library's classical exterior and Tudor interior.
 The inclusion of an Elizabethan theater within the Library's main building was also Folger's idea, though he intended it as a venue for academic lectures rather than performances.
 Folger hired sculptor John Gregory to design the relief sculptures that appear on the building's facade.
 The cornerstone of the library was laid in 1930, but Henry Folger died soon afterward.
 The bulk of his fortune was left in trust for the library, with Amherst College as trust administrator.
 With additional funding from Emily Folger, the library opened in 1932 on April 23, the date traditionally believed to be Shakespeare's birthday.
 Folger's collection of Shakespearean works is considered one of the most important resources for scholars of the playwright.